Dissident: Modes of operation

+States

 Eastern Bloc

 Václav Havel, playwright and former dissident.
 Leader of the Velvet Revolution, last president of Czechoslovakia and the first president of the Czech Republic.

 The term dissident was used in the Eastern Bloc, particularly in the Soviet Union, in the period following Joseph Stalin's death until the fall of communism.
 It was attached to citizens who criticized the practices or the authority of the communist party.
 Writers for the non-censored, non-conformist samizdat literature were criticized in the official newspapers.
 Soon, many of those who were dissatisfied with Eastern Bloc regimes began to self-identify as dissidents.
 This radically changed the meaning of the term: instead of being used in reference to an individual who opposes society, it came to refer to an individual whose non-conformism was perceived to be for the good of the society.
 In Hungary, the word disszidens was used in contemporary language for a person who had left for the West without permission (i.e. a defector), by illegally crossing the border or travelling abroad with a passport, but not returning and (sometimes) applying for asylum abroad.
 Such persons' citizenship was usually revoked, and their left behind property (if there was any to their name) would revert to the state.